spiral/docs/docs/en/stempler/advanced.md

 </block:content>
 ```

-You can pass values into cell `context` directly:
+You can directly pass values into the cell `context` :

 ```html
 <extends:layout.base title="Homepage"/>